aplteam/Tatin/docs/FirstStepsWithTatin.md

 aplteam-OS-3.0.1
 ```

+You will probably see different version numbers here.

 * The folder `aplteam-MarkAPL-11.0.1` contains the MarkAPL package
 * The file `apl-dependencies.txt` contains just one line: `aplteam-MarkAPL-11.0.1`

-  That's because you project "Foo" depends so far on just one package, MarkAPL
+  That's because your project "Foo" depends so far on just one package, MarkAPL

 * The file `apl-buildlist.json` carries the build list